AdityaCodesIt/chetakFinal/README.md

 ## 🎨 Design Philosophy

-AAPDA uses a **military/terminal-inspired dark UI** — this is intentional:
+Chetak uses a **military/terminal-inspired dark UI** — this is intentional:

 1. **High Contrast for Emergencies** — White text on dark backgrounds is readable in all lighting conditions, including outdoors during disasters
 2. **Terminal Aesthetic** — Conveys urgency, authority, and seriousness.
 Users instinctively trust "system-level" interfaces